lyndon025/playtested/src/content/article/legacy/2023-06-26-a-visually-stunning-gacha-rpg--first-impressions---brown-dust-2.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-06-26-a-visually-stunning-gacha-rpg-first-impressions-brown-dust-2
+title: A visually stunning Gacha RPG | First Impressions - Brown Dust 2
+game: Brown Dust 2
 description: Brown Dust 2, the somewhat both direct and spiritual successor to the popular Brave 9 / Brown Dust, takes players on a grander journey filled with time travel, world-traveling elements, and captivating narratives.
 featured: false
 pubDate: 2023-06-26
 tags:
   - adventure
   - brown-dust-2
   - indie
   - linux
   - macos
   - pc
   - rpg
   - taptap
 thumb: ''
-title: A visually stunning Gacha RPG | First Impressions - Brown Dust 2
-game: Brown Dust 2
 ---

 Brown Dust 2, the somewhat both direct and spiritual successor to the popular Brave 9 / Brown Dust, takes players on a grander journey filled with time travel, world-traveling elements, and captivating narratives.

 Developed with a unique HD-2D art style, Brown Dust 2 is a gacha RPG game that offers a visually stunning experience that combines detailed 2D artwork with beautiful 3D environments reminiscent of the acclaimed Octopath Traveler series.